Why Everyone Should Study Stage Combat

 At their best, composition of fight scenes involves a unified effort between the fight director, the director, the performers, designers, and technicians.

 I had a great experience that was illustrative of this synergy while choreographing a scene for Aunt Dan and Lemon with Whistler in the Dark last season.
 The illusion for a pivotal scene involved interfacing the costume design with the set design in order for movement to be created that told the story in the script.
 There is a scene in the play in which a man is drugged and tied to a bed in a spread-eagled position, and then strangled with a pair of stockings by a woman who stands over him.
 As the man’s hands are unavailable to engage in the basic safeguards of a stage choke if the stage directions are followed, another solution must be found.

 In this case, there was a piece of cloth of identical color and texture secured to the headboard of the bed.
 As the stockings used to choke the character are being placed on the actor’s throat, the actress reaches underneath and grabs the cloth attached to the bed, bringing it up on either side of the actor’s head, with no pressure whatsoever being brought to bear on the actor playing the man’s throat.
 As the character is choked, the actor played out the stages of asphyxiation from a place of complete physical safety.

-On a very practical level, whatever your discipline within theater or film, understanding the basics of your collaborator’s discipline will speed up communication and deepen the process (I’m speaking broadly here as this is true of all the disciplines in theater).
+On a very practical level, whatever your discipline within theatre or film, understanding the basics of your collaborator’s discipline will speed up communication and deepen the process (I’m speaking broadly here as this is true of all the disciplines in theatre).
 Specifically in regard to combat and performers, if you’re an actor, you’ll be able to learn more complex choreography more quickly, expanding the options available for the final product.

 Broadening of Dramaturgical and Textual Analysis